needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

 }
 ```

-If you the `Any` filter in your EntityQueryDesc or have completely optional components that don’t appear in the query at all, you can use the `ArchetypeChunk.Has<T>` function to test whether the current chunk contains the one of those components before using it:
+If you the `Any` filter in your EntityQueryDesc or have completely optional components that don’t appear in the query at all, you can use the `ArchetypeChunk.Has&lt;T&gt;` function to test whether the current chunk contains the one of those components before using it:

     if (chunk.Has<OptionalComp>(OptionalCompType))
     {//...}